-Beta alanine is an amino acid that you can take in supplement form to improve your workout performance, especially in short, high-intensity anaerobic efforts like HIIT training.
+Beta alanine is an amino acid that you can take in supplement form to substantially improve your workout performance, especially in short, high-intensity anaerobic efforts like HIIT training.

 If you want to take your workout intensity and your overall athletic performance, (often mixed with a pre-workout), beta alanine is a good place to start.